Mrazbb/pg-altergen/readme.md

 • If the migration fails and binary search does not narrow it down effectively, inspect “alter.sql” manually.
 • You can comment out or reorder certain statements if you suspect cyclical dependencies, then run “migrate” again.
-• <span style="color:red">Always make backups for critical production databases before running pg-altergen scripts!</span>
+• ❗ **IMPORTANT:** Always make backups for critical production databases before running pg-altergen scripts!
+During the migration process, pg-altergen will drop existing objects and create new ones.

 --------------------------------------------------------------------------------